longbow122/Homeroom/TESTING.md

 This is something that 'Homeroom' is able to handle through the clicking of a button.
 This does not need to tested as much, but should be tested somewhat extensively.

-Permissions are also involved in this section of the program and as such, only users granted administrative permissions should be able to delete permissions.
+Permissions are also involved in this section of the program and as such, only users granted administrative permissions should be able to delete Forms.
 This aspect of testing was **successful**.

 | Form Name | Teacher Name | Students                                       | Deletion Successful? |
 |-----------|--------------|------------------------------------------------|----------------------|